JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2019.2.md

 Automatic build clean-up has been present in TeamCity since the early versions.
 It allows conveniently deleting old and no longer necessary build data.
 While the provided customization options are quite easy to configure, they cover only the most common cases and do not allow for fine-tuning.

 With this release, we are introducing more options for flexible control of the clean-up process.
 In addition to existing "_base rule_" for a project or build configuration, you can now create multiple "_keep rules_" to specify what builds and data to preserve during the clean-up.
 The keep rules are more fine-grained and can cover cases like keeping all the builds with a certain tag (for example, `release`) or in a certain branch.
 While using the new keep rules requires a better understanding of different kinds of builds and their data, it also offers greater flexibility.
-We recommend you try the new rules: as soon as you get used to them, you will be able to turn off the base rules and rely exclusively on the keep rules to configure the clean-up logic.

 The __Clean-up Rules__ section of __Project Settings__ allows managing base and keep rules for the current project and for its subprojects and build configurations.